-In contemplating Global Entrepreneurship Week 2011 (14 – 20 Nov 2011), I’m reminded of the creative fulfilment in helping someone launch a business blog, especially a great guy like Doug Boake, owner of Redline Logistics, who is a successful entrepreneur and dirt bike rider (I’m not sure which comes first ).
+In contemplating Global Entrepreneurship Week 2011 (14 – 20 Nov 2011), I’m reminded of the creative fulfilment in helping someone launch a business blog, especially a great guy like Doug Boake, owner of Redline Logistics, who is a successful entrepreneur and dirt bike rider (I’m not sure which comes first :-D).

 Central to the design was the compelling header image above, which I created in Photoshop for him, incorporating the key elements of the Redline brand.
 His business is all about specialist, intensive care transport and brand installation services.
 Don’t you just love the box in a bow?

 It spoke to me immediately, as did our visit to the spick-and-span premises, where we set up a portable studio to photograph the staff portfolio and followed up with a location shoot in and around the warehouse, to help populate the blog with professional images.

 Taking a step back, though, the first order of business was to sit down with Doug and discuss his unique vision for the blog.
 From the start, this blew me away.
 Despite knowing that he’s a fabulous friend and consummate biker, I hadn’t guessed at the goldmine of insight and inspiration that Doug has to share, built on hard-won experience.
 This not only relates to his niche industry, but to entrepreneurship across the board, in a most practical way.

 To illustrate the point, here’s a link to his most recent post, Big Match Temperament, which draws on the massive growth opportunity that his company engaged in during the FIFA World Cup 2010.
 Coming through with flying colours taught them some powerful lessons, which he urges others to be mindful of as they watch this year’s Rugby World Cup 2011, currently blazing a trail through New Zealand.